spritz-finance/serverless-eventbridge-sqs/README.md

     handler: handler.handler
     events:
       - eventBridgeSqs:
-          eventBus: MyEventBusARN # Optional - by default will listen to the default bus
+          eventBus: MyEventBusARN  # Optional: Defaults to listening on the default event bus
-          eventPattern: # Optional - by default will listen to all events
+          eventPattern:  # Optional: Defaults to listening to all events
             detail-type:
               - user.login
-          batchSize: 1 # optional - default value is 1
+          batchSize: 1  # Optional: The default batch size is 1
-          visibilityTimeout: 120 # optional (in seconds) - AWS default is 30 secs
+          visibilityTimeout: 120  # Optional: Time in seconds (AWS default is 30 secs)

 plugins:
-  - "@spritz/eventbridge-sqs"
+  - "@spritz-finance/serverless-eventbridge-sqs"
 ```

+The above configuration shows that the processEvent Lambda function is subscribed to an SQS queue that listens for events on the `MyEventBusARN` event bus.
+The function filters these events with a `detail-type` of `user.login`.
+Moreover, it sets a batch size of 1 and a visibility timeout of 120 seconds for processed messages.